programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Create a `manifests` folder in the same repository.
 You will use this folder later to store and host your manifests.

-In your repository, go to Settings>GitHub Pages.
+In your repository, go to Settings > GitHub Pages.
 Set the Source to 'Deploy from a branch' and the Branch to 'main /(root)'.

 #### Clean Up Your Image Files

 Because you are using your local computer, `libvips` will populate `info.json` files for your images with your local server address as the reference.
 For your images to be properly displayed, they need to reference the server they are actually located on.

-After all files have uploaded successfully to GitHub, open the `info.json` file for each image and update the first `@id` field (v2) or `id` field (v3) to: “https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE NAME`”.
+After all files have uploaded successfully to GitHub, open the `info.json` file for each image and update the first `@id` field (v2) or `id` field (v3) to: 'https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE NAME`'.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-05.png" alt="Part of an info.json file for a IIIF image.
 Line 3 starting with 'id' is highlighted to show the edited image URI." caption="Figure 5.
 The updated image URI in an info.json file for an uploaded IIIF image processed using libvips." %}

 <div class="alert alert-warning">
- Make sure you hit the green 'commit' button to save your changes as you go!
+ Make sure you hit the green 'commit' button to save changes as you go!
 </div>

 ### Find the Identifiers for Your Image